| Spec | Synology DS225+ | QNAP TS-264 | Synology DS425+ | QNAP TS-464 |

 - You want to run Docker containers, VMs, or a self-hosted app stack

-- 4K Plex transcoding is a core use case — the N5095 handles it more reliably
+- 4K Plex transcoding is a regular use case — the N5095 handles it more reliably

-- You want M.2 NVMe SSD caching for better sequential performance
+- M.2 NVMe SSD caching for faster sequential performance is a priority

 2-bay vs 4-bay: